department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-idme-security-4" itemprop="name">What is the 6-digit security code that ID.me is asking me for? </button>
                     <div id="faq-idme-security-4" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
-                        <p>This code is part of the 2-factor authentication process.
-When you set up a verified Vets.gov account through ID.me, you need to set up 2-factor authentication.
+                        <p>This code is part of the 2-factor authentication process.</p>
+                        <p>When you set up a verified Vets.gov account through ID.me, you need to set up 2-factor authentication.
 Authentication gives you an extra layer of security by letting you into your account only after you’ve signed in with a password and a 6-digit code sent directly to your mobile or home phone.
 This helps to make sure that no one but you can access your account—even if they get your password.<p>
                         <p>If you sign in to Vets.gov using your existing premium <strong>My Health <em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, setting up 2-factor authentication is optional.
 You can set it up during the sign-process or any time from your Vets.gov profile page.<p>
                       </div>
                     </div>